Demographics of Trinidad and Tobago: Tamil

-The Tamil language is spoken by some of the older Tamil (Madrasi) Indo-Trinidadian and Tobagonian population.
+The Tamil language is spoken by some of the older Tamil Indo-Trinidadian and Tobagonian population.
 It is mostly spoken by the few remaining children of indentured Indian laborers from the present-day state of Tamil Nadu in India.
 Other speakers of the language are recent immigrants from Tamil Nadu.

 Chinese

 The Chinese language first came to Trinidad and Tobago in 1806, when the British had brought Chinese laborers in order to determine if they were fit to use as laborers after the abolition of slavery.
-About 2,645 Chinese immigrants arrived in Trinidad as indentured labour between 1853 to 1866.
+About 2,645 Chinese immigrants arrived in Trinidad as indentured labour between 1853 and 1866.
 A majority of the people who immigrated in the 19th century were from southern China and spoke the Hakka and Yue dialects of Chinese.
-In the 20th century after the years of indetureship up to the present-day more Chinese people have immigrated to Trinidad and Tobago for business and they speak the dialects of the indenturees along with other Chinese dialects, such as Mandarin and Min.
+In the 20th century after the years of indentureship up to the present-day more Chinese people have immigrated to Trinidad and Tobago for business and they speak the dialects of the indenturees along with other Chinese dialects, such as Mandarin and Min.